What does “unary operator expected” mean in Bash?

 Sometimes Bash errors don’t make much sense, or at least it looks like they don’t.

-Why Bash is expecting a unary operator?
+Why is Bash expecting a unary operator?
 And what is a unary operator?

 Bash Unary and Binary Operators